wpilibsuite/frc-docs/source/docs/yearly-overview/yearly-changelog.rst

 - Added a static method ``fromHSV(int h, int s, int v)`` to create a ``Color`` instance from HSV values.

 - Added RT priority constructor to ``Notifier`` in C++.
 This makes the thread backing the Notifier run at real-time priority, reducing timing jitter.

+- Added a constructor to ``Translation2d`` that takes in a distance and angle.
+This is effectively converting from polar coordinates to Cartesian coordinates.

 - Added ``EllipticalRegionConstraint``, ``RectangularRegionConstraint``, and ``MaxVelocityConstraint`` to allow constraining trajectory velocity in a certain region of the field.